 Due on receipt is appropriate for small one-time projects (under $500) or new clients you're testing.
 Don't use it for ongoing retainer clients — it reads as distrust after a solid working relationship is established.

 Payment methods matter.
 ACH bank transfer is the lowest-friction option for US-based clients — zero fees, two business days to clear, no chargeback risk.
 If you add a credit card option, either absorb the processing fee (2.9% + $0.30) or add a surcharge line item.
 Credit cards speed up payment from slow clients who have an expense card but no urgency to cut an ACH.
 For Canadian clients, Interac e-Transfer is faster and free under $25,000.
+If you take payment through Stripe and rebill the processing fee, see how to handle Stripe payout rebilling.

 Invoice Numbering and Recordkeeping